Angeline Quinto: 2013–2016: Kahit Konting Pagtingin and Higher Love

-The following year, Quinto starred in the romantic comedy-drama series Kahit Konting Pagtingin (2013).
-She played Aurora Natividad, a waitress who pretends as her patron's fiancée, played by Ahron Villena, and ends up endeared by his brothers, portrayed by Paulo Avelino and Sam Milby.
+In 2013, Quinto starred in the romantic comedy series Kahit Konting Pagtingin.
+She played Aurora Natividad, a waitress who pretends to be the fiancée of her patron, played by Ahron Villena, and ends up endeared by his brothers, portrayed by Paulo Avelino and Sam Milby.
 The series aired from January 21 to April 12, 2013.
-She won a Golden Screen TV Award for Breakthrough Performance by an Actress for her role.
+She won a Golden Screen TV Award for Breakthrough Performance by an Actress for the part.
 She followed this with supporting roles in Cathy Garcia-Molina's ensemble comedy Four Sisters and a Wedding and Joyce Bernal's romantic comedy Bakit Hindi Ka Crush ng Crush Mo?
-At the 2013 Himig Handog P-Pop Love Songs, Quinto was selected as one of the song interpreters in the songwriting competition.
-She performed the Agatha Morallos-penned love ballad "One Day".
+At the 2013 Himig Handog P-Pop Love Songs, Quinto was one of the finalists in the songwriting competition, performing the Agatha Morallos-penned love ballad "One Day".